TechnoDiktator/50-Days-50-Frontend-Projects/README.md

 ### 12 - Water Jug Game - A simple game inwhich you fill a water jug with the filled glasses available to you and the jug shows you the volume that is remaining ....just like a progress bar

+## 13 - MovieApi Based Landing Page -> A very interesting project in which data about movies is fetched using   https://developers.themoviedb.org    API .......It also conatins a search bar that fetches all moveis on the basis of the keyword entered